nesium/cocoa-amf/README.markdown

 While deserializing, if no class with the classname of the received object is found, CocoaAMF creates an instance of ASObject which will contain all attributes of that object and its classname as the ivar 'type'.

-### iPhone Support

-01/11/09 I have added an example for remoting calls from the iPhone.
-See the XCode project CocoaAMF-iPhone.

-Usage of the iPhone as an AMF Server is still untested.

 ### Todo

 - Full test coverage